-Affordable housing applicants shall develop a maintenance and monitoring plan for NSHP-funded systems and shall retain a copy of such plan for inspection by the Energy Commission or the program administrator.
+Affordable housing applicants shall develop a maintenance and monitoring plan for NSHP-funded systems and shall retain a copy of such plan for inspection by the Energy Commission.
 This plan shall be provided to the system owner and the building or property manager and shall identify specific maintenance, monitoring, and inspections the building or property manager will need to undertake, or have contracted for, to ensure that the system produces maximum output over the expected life of the system.
-The plan should include activities such as 1) cleaning schedule for the removal of any dirt and dust build-up on the solar energy system, 2) periodic checking of all electrical connections for corrosion and looseness, 3) checking the inverter for instantaneous power and long-term energy output and diagnosing and taking corrective action needed if production is significantly lower than expected, and 4) checking for any tree/plant growth or other obstructions that are causing shading on the array and take action to eliminate that shading.
-The Energy Commission or its program administrators reserve the right to request applicants to provide a copy of the maintenance and monitoring plan at anytime during the course of the NSHP.
+The plan should include activities such as 1) cleaning schedule for the removal of any dirt and dust buildup on the solar energy system, 2) periodic checking of all electrical connections for corrosion and looseness, 3) checking the inverter for instantaneous power and long-term energy output and diagnosing and taking corrective action needed if production is significantly lower than expected, and 4) checking for any tree/plant growth or other obstructions that are causing shading on the array and take action to eliminate that shading.
+The Energy Commission reserves the right to request applicants to provide a copy of the maintenance and monitoring plan at any time during the NSHP.